hd-code/chameleon-chess-app/README.md

 Make sure that your created devices use the android version "Pie".

-Once a (or serval) virtual device are running, go to the project folder and run this from terminal:
+Once a (or serval) virtual devices are running, go to the project folder and run this from terminal:

 ```sh
 npm run android